paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-413-enforcement.md

 <a id="section-41302"></a>
 ## § 41302.
 Investigations
-**(a) In General.—** The Federal Maritime Commission, on complaint or its own motion, may investigate any conduct 11 So in original.
-Probably should be followed by a comma. agreement, fee, or charge that the Commission believes may be in violation of this part.
+**(a) In General.—** The Federal Maritime Commission, on complaint or its own motion, may investigate any conduct, agreement, fee, or charge that the Commission believes may be in violation of this part.
 The Commission may by order disapprove, cancel, or modify any agreement that operates in violation of this part.

 **(b) Effectiveness of Agreement, Fee, or Charge During Investigation.—** Unless an injunction is issued under section 41306 or 41307 of this title, an agreement, fee, or charge under investigation by the Commission remains in effect until the Commission issues its order.